alex-cor/alex-cor.github.io/README.md

 ### ← script.js

-JavaScript files add interactivity to your website using code.
+JavaScript files add interactivity to the website using code.
 This is where you can listen for events, then take an action.

 ### ← assets